Rasoolsadrieh/Seyedrasool_Sadrieh_p0/README.md

 Bank for all users from all side of the World!
 ## User Story

-- [ ] As a new bankUser, I should be able to register myself on the system, so that I can begin using the RossBank project application.
+- [ ] As a new user, I should be able to register myself on the system, so that I can begin using the RossBank project application.
-- [ ] As a bankUser, I should be able to log in once I've registered so that I can access the information in the database about all the known RossBank.
+- [ ] As a user, I should be able to log in once I've registered so that I can access the information in the database about all the known RossBank.

 ## Tech Stack